tdang0218-sudo/firewall-log-analysis/Nmap -sS/Nmap -sS - Analysis.md

 ---
 - **Severity: Low**
 - Although an attempt of reconnaissance was performed, pfSense only logged one attempt, meaning high volume scans were not performed.
-As we can from the "nmap -sS kali command" picture, it was still able to identify some open ports so we should still be cautious and continue to monitor.
+As we can see from the "nmap -sS kali command" picture, it was still able to identify some open ports so we should still be cautious and continue to monitor.

 **Recommendations**